Chinese herbology: History

-The next pivotal work was the Treatise on Cold Damage Disorders and Miscellaneous Illnesses (傷寒雜病論, Shānghán Zábìng Lùn), compiled by Zhang Zhongjing near the end of the Han dynasty (c.
+The next pivotal work was the Treatise on Cold Damage Disorders and Miscellaneous Illnesses, compiled by Zhang Zhongjing near the end of the Han dynasty (c.
 196–220 CE).
-It is the first medical text that organized therapeutic principles around the diagnosis of symptom patterns (zheng, 證), and it combined Yinyang and Five Phases theory with specific herbal prescriptions.
+It is the first medical text that organized therapeutic principles around the diagnosis of symptom patterns, and it combined Yinyang and Five Phases theory with specific medicinal prescriptions.
 After passing through numerous changes, the original work now circulates as two separate books: the Treatise on Cold Damage Disorders and the Essential Prescriptions of the Golden Casket, which were edited separately in the eleventh century during the Song dynasty.